Premier Inn mattress review & alternatives

 We use butterfly perimeter clips along with machine stitched stretch sides to stop the mattress from what’s known as ‘bulging‘.
 This is when you compress near the edge of the bed, say you sit or lean on it, and the cover and side panels bulge out separating from the internal components and spring unit.

 We use a stretch knit fabric for the top mattress cover and a stretch knit machine stitched side panel with handles.
 We also traditionally hand tuft our mattresses and the mattress side panels are 9″ deep though with the undulations the overall depth is 13″.
-The pillowtop seems to be tufted but its not state which method, ie by hand or machine tufted, this mattress uses.
+The pillowtop seems to be tufted but for its price point, its almost certainly done by a machine.

 The Premier Inn lists cover states that “the hypoallergenic mattress fabric means that allergy sufferers can enjoy a great night’s rest too”.
 We have written on the issues around allergies and the use of hypoallergenic materials in detail which is an entirely different post in itself!
 It would be nice to see the GSM or the material type used as well, as this though.